nih-cfde/training-and-engagement/docs/General-Tutorials/install_conda_tutorial.md

 conda create -n <name of env>
 ```

-This takes a few minutes (you'll see the message 'Solving environment').
+This takes a few minutes (you'll see the message "Solving environment").
 Conda will then ask you to confirm the location of the new environment.
 Type `y`.

 More options to customize the environment are documented under the help page for this command: `conda create -h`.

-If you want to create an environment from a text file called 'environment.yml' that specifies the environment's requirements, the command would look like this:
+If you want to create an environment from a text file called "environment.yml" that specifies the environment's requirements, the command would look like this:
 `conda env create -n <new conda env name> -f environment.yml`.
-The `-f` flag specifies the .yml file that contains software requirements.
+The `-f` flag specifies the `.yml` file that contains software requirements.

 ## Step 3: Activate conda environment